SecRedOps/SecRedOps.github.io/_posts/2020-02-20-Matrix-Challenge-SEROCU.md

 ```
 Doing either of these reveals the actual code showing the challenge has been completed.

-for all of the files check here(link coming soon.)
+For all of the files check here(link coming soon.)